fawda123/NeuralNetTools/cran-comments.md

-## Package update
+## Resubmission for package update
-This is a package update to v1.0.1, which includes some minor bug fixes.
+This is a resubmission for an update that was submitted earlier today (Jan.
+27 2015).

+I think I have fixed the NOTE that was received on submission regarding the export of unregistered S3 methods.
+This included changes to NAMESPACE by adding S3method(print, foo) for a print method for class foo, repeated for each S3 method in my package.

 ## Test environments
 * local Windows 7 install, R 3.1.2